The Cyan Language: Keyword Methods and Selectors

-To make the declaration of a keyword method clear, parenthesis can be used to delimit the parameters that appear after a selector: \begin{cyan} object Rectangle public fun width: (:w Int) height: (:h Int) [ self.w = w; self.h = h; ] public fun set: (:x, :y Int) [ self.x = x; self.y = y; ] ... end \end{cyan} Parameters are read-only.
+To make the declaration of a keyword method clearer, parenthesis can be used to delimit the parameters that appear after a keyword: \begin{cyan} object Rectangle func width: (Int w) height: (Int h) { self.w = w; self.h = h; } func set: (Int x, y) { self.x = x; self.y = y; } ... end \end{cyan} Parameters are read-only.
 They cannot appear in the right-hand side of an assignment.